-For expectant mothers, the prospect of having a baby is both a joyous and exciting one, and most pregnancies proceed smoothly.
-But for a number of reasons, some women need to be watched more closely during pregnancy.
-In this case, the woman's obstetrician may suggest she consult with a Maternal-Fetal Medicine physician.
+For a number of reasons, some patients need more specialized care during their pregnancy.
+In this case, your obstetrician may suggest consultation with a Maternal-Fetal Medicine physician.

 Maternal-Fetal Medicine Services

-- Expertise in the evaluation of the fetal heart and the management of congenital cardiac anomalies.
+- Evaluation of the fetal heart and the management of congenital cardiac anomalies

-As the due date approaches, the Maternal-Fetal Medicine physician remains in close contact with the obstetrician who will deliver the baby and, if needed, the neonatologist who will oversee the baby's care after birth.
-Smooth teamwork and good communication between the Maternal-Fetal Medicine specialist, obstetrician, and neonatologist ensure both mother and baby receive the best possible care, leading to success in most cases, despite problems that can be severe.
+As pregnancy progresses, the Maternal-Fetal Medicine physician remains in close contact with the obstetrician who will deliver the baby and, if needed, the neonatologist who will oversee the baby's care after birth.
+Smooth teamwork and good communication between the Maternal-Fetal Medicine specialist, obstetrician, and neonatologist ensure both mother and baby receive the best possible care.

 An important part of our mission at CHI Health is to train physicians, nurses, sonographers, and other types of health care specialists to take care of future generations.
 We may have students who take part in your care at times.
 You will always be evaluated by your usual maternal-fetal medicine physician, and all decisions will be made by your maternal-fetal medicine physician.

 A variety of reasons bring an expectant mother to see a maternal-fetal medicine specialist.
 You may be referred if your Ob-Gyn or midwife has classified your pregnancy as high risk due to the following health conditions:

 - High blood pressure

 - Kidney disease

 - Gastrointestinal disease